-New asylum policy could invite more illegal border crossings
+New asylum policy comes with few details, many questions

-TIJUANA, Mexico (AP) — The Trump administration's decision to make asylum seekers wait in Mexico while their cases wind through clogged U.S. courts was made with crucial details still unknown — a move that creates uncertainty along the border and possibly an incentive for people to cross illegally before the change take effect.
+TIJUANA, Mexico (AP) — The Trump administration's decision to make asylum seekers wait in Mexico while their cases wind through clogged U.S. courts was announced with crucial details still unknown — a move that creates uncertainty along the border and possibly an incentive for people to cross illegally before the change take effect.

-The change amounts to a major shift in immigration policy, forcing thousands of asylum seekers to stay in Mexico in dangerous border cities as they navigate the American immigration court system.
+The policy shift would force asylum seekers to stay in often-dangerous Mexican border cities as they navigate the American immigration court system.

 On Friday, little had changed at Mexico's busiest U.S. border crossing, where Mauricio Gomez of Nicaragua joined about 150 others to learn if his name would be called to claim asylum.